NeilJustice/ZenUnitAndMetalMock/README.md

 |`SKIP_TEMPLATE_TESTS(HighQualityTestClassName, Reason, TemplateArguments...)`|Prevents a `TEMPLATE_TEST_CLASS` from running when `ZenUnit::RunTests(argc, argv)` is called.|
 |`THEN_SKIP_TEMPLATE_TESTS(HighQualityTestClassName, Reason, TemplateArguments...)`|Prevents a `TEMPLATE_TEST_CLASS` from running when `ZenUnit::RunTests(argc, argv)` is called.
 For use after `SKIP_TEMPLATE_TESTS`.|

-### ZenUnit Random Value Generating Functions For Maximizing Mutation Coverage Which Will Be The Hottest Software Quality Metric Of The 2020s
+### Maximize Mutation Coverage By Testing With Random Values

-ZenUnit provides the following random value generating functions for writing unit tests that are robust to the swap-variable-with-constant code mutation, which is one of the most straightforward code mutations to induce manually today during code reviews or automatically at CI/CD time in the 2020s with LLVM-powered mutation testing framework [Mull](https://github.com/mull-project/mull).
+ZenUnit provides the following random value generating functions for writing unit tests that are robust to the swap-variable-with-constant code mutation, which is one of the most straightforward code mutations to induce manually today during code reviews or automatically at CI/CD time in the 2020s using LLVM-powered mutation testing framework [Mull](https://github.com/mull-project/mull).

 |Random Value Generating Function|Description|
 |--------------------------------|-----------|